-is south carolina a no fault state?
+is South Carolina a no fault state

 If you are in a car accident in South Carolina, it’s important to understand that the state uses a traditional fault-based insurance system to resolve car accident claims.
 This means that the at-fault driver’s auto insurance usually pays for your medical expenses, lost wages, and other losses.
 South Carolina is not one of the states with a no-fault insurance system.